grothesk/shyPy/README.rst

 NeoCache
 --------
-Imagine the following use case: tracking events are collected in a database.
+Imagine the following use case: app tracking events are collected in a database.
 Statistics and plots according to the data available in the database are provided via a Flask app.
 The database queries are quite time-consuming.
 The data should be updated regularly, but do not have to be available in real time.
 In this case, NeoCache can help to avoid users being confronted with long loading times.